louking/contracts/docs/contract-admin-event-guide.rst

 When Race Director Accepts Agreement (Race Services Admin)
 -----------------------------------------------------------

 When a race director accepts the agreement, the race services admin will receive an email.
-The :term:`event` will automatically be transitioned into the *committed* :term:`state`.
+The :term:`contract race` will automatically be transitioned into the *committed* :term:`state`.

-The :term:`lead` for the race needs to be identified well before the event so that resources are allocated correctly and emails are sent to the appropriate people.
+The :term:`lead` for the race needs to be identified well before the contract race so that resources are allocated correctly and emails are sent to the appropriate people.
 Generally we should have a commitment for a :term:`lead` before sending the contract to the race director, however the system does not enforce this.